marick/nh/prototypes/p003_test_first/JARGON.md

 #### Age Out

-*Circular clusters* have a lifespan.
+*Circular clusters* have a strength (or hit points).
 It increases or decreases while the cluster is active.
 If it drops to zero, the process "ages out" or causes itself to exit.